Trusted WordPress tutorials, when you need them most.

 WordPress comment form example

 Generally, anyone with a valid name and email can leave a comment without verifying their identity.
-However, it doesn’t mean the comment will get approved automatically.
+However, this doesn’t automatically mean the comment will be approved.

 Instead, they will see a preview of it and a message that the comment awaits moderation.
 This means the website owner will decide whether to approve or delete the comment.